mohammedmangari/mohammedmangari/README.md

 🌐 **API Development:** Building RESTful APIs is a core part of my skill set.
 I use tools like **Swagger** and **Postman** to design, document, and test APIs, enabling seamless communication between front-end and back-end components.

-🔧 **DevOps:** I'm well-versed in DevOps practices and tools like **Docker** and **Jenkins**.
-I use these tools to automate deployment processes and implement continuous integration and delivery (CI/CD) pipelines, ensuring efficient development workflows.

 ### Get in Touch